sajjad-MoBe/gdm/README.md

 # gdm

 A terminal-based **Download Manager** built with **Golang**, designed to help users manage file downloads efficiently using a **Text-based User Interface (TUI)**.
-This project demonstrates various aspects of Golang, including concurrency, error handling, and working with external libraries like `tview` for creating interactive terminal UIs.
+This project demonstrates various aspects of Golang, including concurrency, error handling, and working with external libraries like `Bubble Tea` for creating interactive terminal UIs.

 ---